 - SummitStone Community Crisis Clinic

-- SummitStone Health Partners' 24/7/365 walk-in and mobile crisis response services are available at 1217 Riverside Ave., Fort Collins, or by calling 970-494-4200.
+- SummitStone Health Partners' behavioral health urgent care walk-in services are available 8 a.m to midnight at 1217 Riverside Ave., Fort Collins, or by calling 970-494-4200.
 Crisis services include a short-term residential unit available to the community.
-If you or anybody you know is in crisis, please call or walk in.
+Mobile crisis response in Larimer County is available 24/7/365 by calling 970-494-4200.
+If you or anybody you know is in crisis, please call.
 In a medical emergency, call 9-1-1.

 Resources in Larimer County and Colorado